YezhaoZhong/VKR/README.md

     * 2.3.
 Independent test set
     * \*.
 Save data for PR and ROC

 After the first section ran, you can run the subsection 2.1.-2.3. separately.
+Section 2.1. is for the nested CV of methods and running this section is time consuming.
+Section 2.2. is for tuning the hyperparmeters for section 2.2.
 Section \* is for saving the result of 2.3. used for AUROC and AUPR.
-Run code in section 2.3. before section \*
+Run code in section 2.3. before section \*.

 ## Pairwise Paired T-test

+Pvalue.ipynb is for calculating the P-value of paired t-test.
+Results from the nested CV is on "results/AUPR.

 ## Figures